 Is having a dead cell phone battery a distracted driving defence?

 Having a dead cell phone battery would make it pretty difficult to use a cell phone.
 Impossible even.
-But is this a valid defence against a distracted driving ticket?
+But is this a valid distracted driving defence?

 A necessary element of the offence of using an electronic device while driving is the ‘use’ of the device.
 The difficulty is the term ‘use’ has been applied quite loosely in cell phone ticket cases.
 This can make them tough to beat.
 But can you be convicted of ‘using’ your phone even when it is switched off or out of battery?